 He is a board member of Economics Wisconsin, Three Harbors Council of the Boy Scouts of America, Milwaukee Innercity Congregations Allied for Hope (MICAH), and the Milwaukee County Historical Society.
 Supervisor Johnson, Jr. is Scoutreach Commissioner of the Three Harbors Council, Boy Scouts of America, President of the Wisconsin County Mutual Insurance Corporation, Vice Chairman of the Community Insurance Corporation, and is a current board member and Past President of Wisconsin Counties Association.
 Supervisor Willie Johnson, Jr. was a board member of Milwaukee Public Theatre from 2000-2019.

 One year before he became a Milwaukee County employee, Willie Johnson, Jr. volunteered at the Milwaukee Minority Chamber of Commerce.
 In 1986, he assisted minority business development firms in completing applications to become certified for participation in the City of Milwaukee's Minority Business Enterprise Program.
 In 2005, the Milwaukee Innercity Congregations Allied for Hope (MICAH) presented County Supervisor Willie Johnson, Jr., the author of the Park East Redevelopment Compact, and other Supervisors the MICAH “To Do What Is Just” award for ensuring community benefits such as prevailing wages, affordable housing initiatives, and the use of disadvantaged business enterprise firms through the PERC in county contracts.
+A Disadvantaged Business Enterprise may be an economically disadvantaged firm, a minority owned small business, or a woman owned proprietorship that has legal right to conduct business and earn a profit.
 Further, in 2008 the Wisconsin Minority Business Opportunities Committee honored Supervisor Johnson, Jr. with a recognition for “Outstanding Service” from 2003-2007.
 In 2012, the Wisconsin Women's Business Initiative Corporation bestowed upon Supervisor Johnson, Jr. a Special Recognition for outstanding support of WWBIC.

 An advocate of small business formation, Supervisor Johnson is a former member of the State of Wisconsin Minority Business Development Board and the State Department of Administration Council on Small Business, Veteran-Owned Business and Minority Business Opportunities; having been the author of the Park East Redevelopment Compact, he was a member of the Milwaukee County Committee to Redevelop the Park East and the chairman of the Milwaukee County Disadvantaged Business Enterprise Steering Committee.